raphaelahrens/dwf-request/README.md

 SESSION_KEY
 The password for encrypting the session

+GH_USERNAME
+The username you will be connecting to github as

+GH_REPO
+The repo to act on.
+The DWF production repo is "distributedweaknessfiling/dwflist"

 GIT_ASKPASS
 Only set this for your dev system, the containers will take care of this for prod.
 You have to use the absolute path, for example on my system